Derev05/derev05.github.io/_posts/2025-09-01-htb-walkthrough-1.md

 * Service enumeration and detection (finding out which services run on a port, and what version of the service is present)
 * OS detection (finding out which operating system runs on the host, which can open up some exploits)
 * Scriptable interaction with the target services using Nmap Scripting Engine (Nmap comes with some scripts that can be used to help find more information on the target)

+With that explanation, let's get to how I went about answering the questions in the module.

 Host Discovery
 ======